Skip to main content

 .build();

 This has modified the GraphQLFieldDefinition so that its original data fetcher will ONLY be called if the current authorisation context has the manager role.
-Exactly what mechanisms you use for authorisation is up to you.
-You could use Spring Security for example say, graphql-java doesn't really care.
+You can use any mechanism for authorisation, for example Spring Security or anything else.

 AuthorisationCtx authCtx = AuthorisationCtx.obtain();